YGGverse/yggtracker-wanted-torrents-receiver/README.md

 Configuration files placed at `/config` folder.

-Application works with default settings, below provided just documentation about the options for customization.
+Application works with default settings, below provided documentation about the options for customization.

 ##### local.json